aspose-total-cloud/Aspose.Total-Products/total/nodejs/conversion/txt-to-fods/_index.md

----title: Convert TXT to FODS via Nodejs SDK in Clouddescription: Cloud APIs & SDKs to Convert TXT to FODS.
+---title: Convert Word to FODS, TXT to FODS FREE Converter or Nodejs SDKdescription: Free Conversion of TXT to FODS by using Nodejs Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---